 Easy Muesli Recipe Made Your Way is exactly that.
 You customize this healthy and delicious muesli cereal to exactly the way YOU like it.
 No recipe needed, just nutritious ingredients.
 Make a huge batch and have quick and easy breakfasts for days.

-This healthy granola recipe is so easy to make.
+This healthy and delicious granola recipe is so easy to make.
 Once you try it, store-bought granola will be a thing of the past.
 The best part is you can make it different every time.

 I don’t know about you, but when I can experiment with a recipe with no worries of failure (like you cannot screw it up ever), that is FUN times in the kitchen.
-This recipe for muesli really isn’t a recipe at all.
+This basic recipe for muesli cereal really isn’t a recipe at all.
 Read on and you will see why.
 The best part is, this homemade muesli recipe will ALWAYS be delicious, no matter how you make it.

 A long time ago, when I was a little girl, I had an older cousin that loved to cook.
 When I would spend time there, she would often be in the kitchen making all kinds of different and delicious recipes.

 During one of my visits, I noticed some Alpen cereal on the counter.
 At that time I had never heard of or seen this before.
 Being the curious person I am, I asked if I could try some.
 I was curious as to what this strange so-called Swiss cereal was all about.

 I was intrigued by the ingredients and found the taste and texture something I loved from the first mouthful.
 Since I was young and did not do the grocery shopping, I made sure to take the box home to mom.
 I wanted this on the grocery list ASAP.

 Since that time I have bought more than a few boxes of Alpen over the years.
 Now that I am all grown up (LOL) and prefer to make things rather than buy them, homemade muesli is what is on my counter.
 I love the fact that muesli ingredients are so easy to find.
 Healthy homemade granola is a favourite in our house.